 - a fluttering heart

 - skipping beats or extra beats

-The palpitations can start at any time of the day, including at night, when a person is resting.
+Heart palpitations may occur at any time, including during the day or at night.
 They can last from a few seconds to a few minutes.

-People who sleep on their side, in particular on the left side, may be more prone to heart palpitations at night.
-The reason for this is that the heart is right next to the chest wall, and the sensation reverberates.
+People who sleep on their side, particularly on the left side, may be more prone to heart palpitations at night.
+This is because the heart is right next to the chest wall, and the sensation reverberates.

 Heart palpitations may also be more noticeable at night because there are fewer distractions and lower noise levels when lying in bed.

 There are several possible causes of heart palpitations, including external factors and some underlying health conditions.

 - certain medications, such as asthma inhalers, cold medication, or thyroid pills